 Here is an interesting sidelight for you: it was rare within Roman judicial practice to both scourge and crucify the same man.
 The Roman flagrum was such a horrific instrument of torture that the typical man would die after only 40 lashes, so the maximum non-lethal punishment was 39 — crucifixion was always a death sentence.
 So to crucify a man after literally being lashed to within one stroke of his death was, from what we can tell 2000+ years later, pretty close to unprecedented.

 But for some reason known only to God the Father, Jesus got both sentences.
 Though the whole ordeal was part of the same atonement, there had to be a reason for Jesus to have undergone that lashing in addition to being crucified.
 That reason is the last phrase of the verse I opened with: “…by His stripes we are healed.”

-I said all that to say this: what hit me during my watching this horrific ordeal was that, if Jesus underwent such torture to purchase our healing:
+I said all that to say this: what hit me during my watching this horrific ordeal was this: if Jesus underwent such horrendous torture to purchase our healing:

 - How dare theologians and preachers ever try to minimize the importance of divine healing or explain it away by relegating it to past history?

 - How dare they blaspheme the Holy Spirit by concocting doctrines of demons, such as “divine healing is of the devil,” designed to excuse the powerless leadership of spiritually bankrupt denominations from their God-ordained duty to preach, teach, and demonstrate the healing power of God within their churches?